suglasp/pwsh_child_pc_locker/README.md

 - One can still ALT+TAB and try to close the WinForm (or Powershell cmd window in Debug mode).
 - Only tested with a single monitor/screen attached.

+**Updates**

+- Added a new configuration feature Locker.HideParentalButton that can hide the Parental "Unlock" button when the play time expires.
+(Pressing F4 shows the button).
+  This prevents younger kids to try and click on the Unlock button.
+- The title color will now stick to more bright color tones, to make the readability better.
+- Updated the trigger batch files so "Program Files" works (or any other folder with a space in it).
+- Log file now get's written to the user's Documents folder.
+- KidsSafeGuardAfter.UnlockTime and LockTime are pre-defined in the json config file, at this time unused.
+- Script.Debug is now also a property in the json config file and not only a cli parameter.